cakey/cakey.github.io/source/_posts/2015-06-02-the-rise-of-esports.markdown

 We've talked about the size of Twitch, but there's also huge levels of production that go into the content covering tournaments.
 Camera angles, live commentary, statistics, pre and post analysis, player interviews, video and sound control.
 All traditional areas of sport broadcasting apply.
 Think ESPN, worth [50B+](http://www.forbes.com/sites/kurtbadenhausen/2014/04/29/the-value-of-espn-surpasses-50-billion/).
 A prominent example is [Beyond The Summit](https://twitter.com/beyondthesummit) for Dota2.
 They send teams across the world to various events to stream them live, building hype and engaging with fans.

-A somewhat overlooked aspect of what makes an e-sport take off is how entertaining it is to watch.
+An e-sport needs to be entertaining to watch.
 Traditional sports shine here - they combine accessibility for newcomers (just put the ball in the goal!), with much deeper nuance for regular fans.
 E-sports are catching up - games like Dota2 have invested a lot in making each ability have unique and distinctive sound effects and animations to make the game easier to follow.

-{% img /images/esports/rampage.png %}
+{% img /images/esports/rampage.png 795 %}
+{% img /images/esports/cswin.png 795 %}

 Games have clear indicators in game as to who might be leading, and the quality of accompanying commentary gets more professional and sophisticated every year.

-** There's Gaming Organisations **
+** Brands and Pro teams. **

 [{% img https://pbs.twimg.com/profile_images/1381434116/Natus_Vincere_LOGO1.jpg 120 %}](https://twitter.com/natusvincere)
 [{% img https://pbs.twimg.com/profile_images/571159022707826688/KOf0KAZl.jpeg 120 %}](https://twitter.com/TeamLiquidPro)